qualweb/qualweb-extension/README.md

 In the browser go to <chrome://extensions/> and enable developer mode in the top right corner switch.
 To add the extension press Load Unpacked in the top left corner and select the dist folder.
-Only the ACT and BP modules are available.
+Only the ACT,BP and HTML modules are available.